GerritCodeReview/bazlets/README.md

 <a name="setup"></a>
 ## Setup

+The setup depends on whether the plugin uses the deprecated Bazel WORKSPACE or has already transitioned to Bazel modules.

+### WORKSPACE

 To be able to use the Gerrit rules, you must provide bindings for the plugin API jars.
 The easiest way to do so is to add the following to your `WORKSPACE` file, which will give you default versions for Gerrit plugin API.